 - Ground cardamom can be used in place of or in addition to cinnamon.

-To keep the tips from breaking off your apple quarters, remove the core starting from the bottom of the apple instead of the top.
-This will help make your slices more uniform.
+To keep the tips from breaking off your apple quarters, remove the core starting from the bottom instead of the top.
+This technique will make your slices more uniform.

-It’s not really a big deal in this recipe.
+It’s not a big deal in this recipe.
 I just wanted you to know.

-If you serve the pie hot out of the oven, it will probably be a little messy as you try to cut it in slices.
-Of course, it will taste fabulous as the warm pie melts your ice cream on top.
+If you serve the pie hot out of the oven, it will probably be a little messy as you try to cut it into slices.
+But, of course, it will taste fabulous as the warm pie melts your ice cream on top.

 If you want to make the pie ahead of time, bake it, then allow it to cool for several hours.
 Refrigerate.